mohnish/t2i/readme.md

-## Text to Image (t2i)
+# Text to Image (t2i)

 As the title of the app says, it converts text into it's corresponding image.

-It's a fun app and let's you create images on the fly.

-t2i totally works on the client side (browser) only.
+It's a fun app and let's you create images on the fly. t2i totally works on the client side (browser) only.

+## Features

+- (TODO) Add text to an image
+- (TODO) Change font size
+- (TODO) Change font family
+- (TODO) Change font color
+- (TODO) Change text background

 ## License

 (The MIT License)

-Copyright (c) 2012 Mohnish Thallavajhula &lt;i@mohni.sh&gt;
+Copyright (c) 2015 Mohnish Thallavajhula &lt;i@mohni.sh&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the